Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Cancer of the lacrimal gland is a rare high-malignant tumor with poor prognosis.
-The frequency of occurrence is divided into the following histological types: adenocystic, pleomorphic adenocarcinoma, mucoepidermoid, squamous.
+Lacrimal gland cancer is a rare, highly malignant tumor with a poor prognosis.
+According to its frequency of occurrence, it is divided into the following histological types: adenoid cystic, pleomorphic adenocarcinoma, mucoepidermoid, squamous cell.

-Methods of investigation of lacrimal cancers
+Methods of studying cancer of the lacrimal gland

 What do need to examine?